Electric Vehicle Fleet and Charging Infrastructure Planning: Literature Review

 \subsection{Load Balancing}

-To optimize the trade-off between pickup times and balancing the SoC across the fleet, we propose the power-of-$d$ vehicles dispatch policy that closely relates to the power-of-$d$ choices in the load balancing literature \citep{vvedenskaya_power_of_2, mitzenmacher_thesis, mitzenmacher_power_of_d}.
-For load balancing, power-of-$d$ samples $d$ queues uniformly at random and routes the incoming arrival to the shortest one among them.
-In our case, power-of-$d$ matches the incoming customer to the EV with the highest SoC among the $d$ closest to its origin.
-Because of how the exogenous arrival rate scales with the number of cars in our system, it relates closely to the sub-Halfin Whitt regime \citep{liu2020steady, liu2022steady, liu2022large, varma_sub_halfin_whitt} analyzed extensively for power-of-d choices and join the shortest queue (JSQ) policies.
-These papers show that the performance of the queueing systems improves with $d$ as the load is balanced more effectively across the queues.
-However, in our system, we observe a trade-off between pickup times and load balancing.
-In particular, even though a higher value of $d$ balances the SoC more effectively, the pickup times can also be higher.
+Our analysis of the EV system suggests the Power-of-$d$ vehicles dispatch policy, which turns out to closely relate to the Power-of-$d$ choices policy in the load balancing literature \citep{vvedenskaya_power_of_2, mitzenmacher_thesis, mitzenmacher_power_of_d}.
+A standard observation in this literature is that the performance of a queueing system improves with $d$ as the load is balanced more effectively across its queues \citep{liu2020steady, liu2022steady, liu2022large, varma_sub_halfin_whitt}.
+In our system, even though a higher value of $d$ balances the SoC more effectively, the pickup times can also be higher.
 Thus, in contrast to the queueing literature, we must pick $d$ carefully to optimize this trade-off.